jamesl30/SBUPokerCompetition/README.md

 playerChips is the amount of chips all players have.

-bets is the amount that each player has bet so far.
+already_bet is the amount that each player has bet so far.

 index is your index in the two above arrays.